opokualbert/opokualbert.github.io/about.md

 ## Kwame Nkrumah University of Science and Technology, Kumasi, Ghana, August 2004-June 2008
 * Bachelors in Economics

+# Disclosure:

+*I do not represent my current employer or any of my previous employers in any way on this platform.
+Everything shared here is solely my openion.
+Any information on here is not a recommendation and I am not responsible for any risks as a result of using these tutorials*

 ### More Information